Plumsail/documents-docs/source/document-generation/pptx/charts.rst

 With help of the templating engine, you can create different types of charts based on differently structured data.

-Charts in Word are spreadsheet files embedded within the zip.
-During analysis Templater will drill down into embedded xlsx file for tags.
-They will be available through low level API as if they were defined in Word.
+Charts in Word are spreadsheet files that are embed within the zip.
+During analysis our engine will drill down into embedded xlsx file for tags.

 Let us check a few examples.